 The best glossy sticker paper for Cricut is likely OnlineLabels brand.
 Their printable vinyl sticker paper holds up to the elements really well, and it's the brand I use to make planner stickers and laptop stickers.
 Making stickers with a Cricut machine is definitely easier when you choose good paper.

 Most sticker papers have blank backs.
 If you're feeling very creative, you could print on the backs with your new business logo or even just a fun message like "be happy" - it's really up to you.
 Just keep in mind that it will double your printing / handling time.
 Cricut sticker making sometimes needs to be about speed.

 A note about printable sticker paper - please be sure that the printable vinyl that you buy is compatible with your printer.
 Not all papers are made for all printers.
 You may need to use an inkjet printer to print on certain types of paper, and a laser printer for others.
 Read the packaging of your matte sticker paper or glossy sticker paper to figure out what type of paper you have.
 You could ruin your printer by using the wrong type of paper.

 After your design is finalized, you'll want to get them printed.
 If you have a home printer - great.
 Just use that.
 Printing stickers is a bit of a process, so follow our guide on how to cut stickers with Cricut if you've never done it before.

 If you don't own a printer but you do own a Cricut machine, you'll want to get your stickers printed somewhere.
+You can use your Cricut -- print stickers at the library and then come home to finish it off.
 You can access the color printer at your library, or you can use your local UPS store.
 In Cricut Design Space, simply save the print file as a PDF instead of trying to send it to a printer.
 Then, bring the PDF to your store or library to print.

 When you're done printing, you'll need to cut out your stickers.